cylixx/softland/hibernate-basic/README.md

-Hibernate + XML - Example
+Hibernate with XML - Example
 ===============================
-Example with Hibernate used XML
+Example Basic Hibernate using XML

 ###1.
 Technologies used
 * hibernate 5.3.0.Final